- Studying in New Zealand

 - About us

-In mid-October information sheets are sent to schools to be handed out to students sitting the exams.
-They are usually handed out with the Admission Slips.
-If you need another copy of it, see the Candidate Information Sheet (PDF, 55KB).
+Information is provided on external examinations for students and their families.
+In mid-October information sheets are sent to schools to be handed out to students entered for external assessments.
+They are usually handed out with the examination Admission Slips.
+If you need another copy of the sheet, see the Candidate Information Sheet.
+(PDF, 42KB)

 Exam booklets are personalised